xiaom233/xiaom233.github.io/_pages/about.md

 I also work closely with Ph.D. candidate [Xiangyu Chen](https://chxy95.github.io/).

 My research interests focus on **Deep Learning** and **Computer Vision**, especially in:
-+ **Image Super-Resolution** : Try to design a high-performance Image Restoration or Enhancement models to process degraded images.
++ **Image Super-Resolution** : Try to design a high-performance Image Restoration or Enhancement methods to process degraded images.